 How Do You Run a DPIA for AI Recruiting Tools?

-A Data Protection Impact Assessment (DPIA) is a structured process for identifying and minimizing data protection risks before they cause harm.
+Data Protection Impact Assessments (DPIAs) are structured processes for identifying and minimizing data protection risks before they cause harm.
 GDPR Article 35 requires one for any processing likely to result in high risk to individuals - and AI-powered candidate screening, matching, and ranking almost always meets that threshold.

 Most compliance guides skip the practical steps.
 Here’s a seven-step checklist for running a DPIA on your recruiting AI.